BaguetteJet/CS4416-Database-Systems-Project-2024/README.md

 ## DEADLINE 18:00 on Friday week 12
 <img src="https://i.countdownmail.com/3p1e6t.gif" border="0" alt="countdownmail.com"/>

+This is a group project.
+A group must consist of either 4 or 5 students.
+Consider the relational database schema in concerts_schema.sql.
+This is the schema of a relational database that contains data about artists (incl. bands), their songs, albums and concerts.
+It also contains data about fans and tickets they have purchased for concerts.

 ## Task 1 | DONE - Igor
 **> part 1**
 Propose a modified schema to eliminate data redundancy and support: